Boshen/cargo-shear/README.md

 # Cargo Shear ✂️ 🐑

-> [!NOTE]
-> **Maintenance Mode**: This tool is feature complete.
-We only accept dependency upgrades, bug fixes, and UI/DX improvements.

 Detect and fix issues in Rust projects:

 - **Unused dependencies** in `Cargo.toml`
 - **Misplaced dependencies** (dev/build dependencies in wrong sections)
 - **Unlinked source files** (Rust files not reachable from any module tree)

+> [!NOTE]
+> This tool is considered feature-complete.
+We continue to welcome contributions that focus on bug fixes, dependency upgrades, and UI/UX improvements.

 ## Installation